 I am passionate about helping humans connect to their inner wisdom in order to connect fully with others.
 I’m here to listen without judgement and help you find healing, peace, and acceptance in order to live your most authentic life.

-In our work together we will most likely meditate and visualize together, cry together, and laugh together.
+In our work together we will most likely move our bodies, meditate and visualize together, cry together, and laugh together.
 I extend my own “Self” energy to you in a way that gives permission for you to do the same to your own internal system.
 I will gently push and challenge you while also validating your human experience.
 I will teach you how to do the counter-intuitive thing: lean into the yuck instead of away from it; getting to know your internal system and allowing for parts of you that have been wounded and carrying burdens of things like shame, grief, and loneliness to finally release those.
 The work may not always be fun, but it is so, so worth it ; and I am honored to witness every step of the way.

 Whoever you are, whoever and however you love, I promise to provide quality professional services to persons without discrimination on the basis of race, age, ethnicity, socioeconomic status, disability, health status, religion, national origin, sexual orientation, gender identity or relationship status.
 Come just as you are.

 American Association for Marriage and Family Therapy (AAMFT)

 American Association of Sexuality Educators, Counselors and Therapists (AASECT)